Autonomous Driving Software Engineering (Modul MW2472, online)

 Objectives

 After participating in the course, students will have a comprehensive overview of the software modules and further essential components of autonomous driving.
 The students will be capable of selecting and applying the appropriate method from the state of the art for each software module.
 Moreover, they will have a deep understanding of the functionality.
-Through active programming tasks, the students will gain the ability to implement the associated methods, interpret their functionality, and improve them in response to current challenges.
 Students can describe further essential components of software development and apply them purposefully to the respective problem.

 Description